Gary Habermas

-Gary Robert Habermas (born June 28, 1950) is an American New Testament scholar and theologian who frequently writes and lectures on the resurrection of Jesus.
-He has specialized in cataloging and communicating trends among scholars in the field of historical Jesus and New Testament studies.
-He is distinguished research professor and chair of the department of philosophy and theology at Liberty University.
+Gary Habermas (born June 28, 1950) is an American New Testament scholar and theologian who frequently writes and lectures on the resurrection of Jesus.
+As Habermas states, he "has specialized in cataloging and communicating trends among scholars in the field of historical Jesus and New Testament studies."
+As of August 2026, Habermas was a distinguished research professor of Apologetics and Philosophy, in the Liberty University School of Divinity, in Lynchburg, Virginia, and a former chair of the Philosophy Department there.